A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Image Credit: Depositphotos.

-Instead of ties and slippers, your gift suggestions include heated bird baths, specialty feeders, and high-end binoculars.
-Your family knows any bird-related gift will bring a bigger smile than the latest gadget or gizmo.
+Your gift ideas, instead of ties and slippers, include heated birdbaths, fancy feeders, and expensive binoculars.
+Your family understands that any bird-related gift will make you happier than any new gadget or gizmo.

 Male cardinal and goldfinch on a bird feeder